marocchino/checkbox-action/README.md

 # Checkbox Action

+It works in two main ways:
-Checks or unchecks a checkbox in the body of the pull request.
+1. Checks or unchecks a checkbox in the body of the pull request.
+2. Returns the list, confirming the change in the checkbox.

 This library runs with GitHub Actions.
 If you feel that the example grammar below is not friendly enough, we recommend reading [this page](https://docs.github.com/en/actions) first.

 ## Usage